Language Reference

 2. INDENTED CODE → MARKDOWN — Line starts with 4+ spaces or a tab

-3. FENCED CODE BLOCK → MARKDOWN — Lines between ``` or ~~~ fences (stateful; all content inside is markdown regardless of what it looks like)
+3. FENCED CODE BLOCK → MARKDOWN — Lines between ``` or ~~~ fences (stateful; all content inside is Markdown regardless of what it looks like)

 4. MARKDOWN pattern — Matches a known CommonMark construct: